 Standard Retractable Types

-These are the most common type of retractable awning.
+This is the most common type of retractable awning.
 They are operated with two or more arms that attach to the wall and the front bar of the awning.
 There is one spring loaded hinge in the middle to allow the bar to fold as the awning is rolled up.
 The material is on a roller that attaches to the wall.
 It can be motorized or manually operated.

 TENSIONED FRONT BAR SYSTEM